21/45 The three South West chefs all want to top the leader board on day one with their starter. (R)

 15/15 The team take a look at items people have found and brought along to valuation days.

 5/7 Jeremy Clarkson and Richard Hammond design a vehicle exclusively for the elderly.
 (R)

-2/6 Captain Mainwaring declares martial law when a bomb drops at Walmington-on-Sea.
+2/6 Captain Mainwaring declares martial law when a bomb drops on Walmington-on-Sea.
 (R)

-3/10 Natural World Special.
-The life of the world's most famous tiger - a legendary fighter.
+3/10 Film about the life of the world's most famous tiger - a legendary fighter.
 (R)

 Composer Howard Goodall looks at the popular age - the last hundred years in music.

 Drama about an 84-year-old ex Mau Mau freedom fighter who wants to go to school.

 A successful New Yorker reassesses her life after her husband's affair.